agileware/civicrm-sysadm-guide/docs/integration/wordpress/plugins.md

 You can use the CiviEvent widget to add two types of widgets for upcoming public events from CiviCRM.
 There’s no limit to the number of widgets you can add of either type.
 You can include the widgets in the sidebar like normal, or you can include them via shortcodes in the body of your posts.

 The list functionality provides a basic, ﬂexible listing of upcoming events that are marked as public.
 You have options to customize the appearance and number of events.
-Can be used as a widget or embeded on a page/post.
+Can be used as a widget or embedded on a page/post.
 There is the option to add the event’s city, state, and/or country to the listing if “Show location” is enabled on the event.
-The single event functionality allows you to embed a single public event from CiviCRM on a wordpress post or poage.
+The single event functionality allows you to embed a single public event from CiviCRM on a WordPress post or page.

 [Download](https://wordpress.org/plugins/civievent-widget/)

 ### [CiviCRM Event Organiser](https://github.com/christianwach/civicrm-event-organiser)

 A WordPress plugin for syncing Event Organiser plugin Events with CiviCRM Events.
 The plugin syncs Event Organiser Events, Venues and Event Categories to their corresponding entities in CiviCRM.

-Notes
+Requires:

-This plugin requires at least WordPress 3.6 and CiviCRM 4.6.
+* WordPress 3.6 or later

-It also requires:
+* CiviCRM 4.6 or later
 * [Event Organiser](https://wordpress.org/plugins/event-organiser/) version 3.0 or greater
 * [Radio Buttons for Taxonomies](http://wordpress.org/plugins/radio-buttons-for-taxonomies/) to ensure only one event type is selected